Virtual Wind Tunnel

 As an example, with an Ironman triathlete we took the existing position as a benchmark, and improved it by 12 watts.
 This means it takes 12 watts less effort to get the rider moving through the air at the target speed.
-On the other hand, if the rider can still produce the same power, they will be riding 0.7kph faster, or alomost 7 minutes over an Ironman!
+On the other hand, with the rider still comfortable enough to produce the same power, they will be riding 0.7kph faster, or almost 7 minutes over an Ironman!

 Ryan Perry (Team Raleigh GAC & Multiple national TT champion) summed up his session like this:

 “Frontal area really is the main player in going faster and this software seems to measure it superbly.
 It was brilliant to try multiple positions in such a short space of time and see immediate results”

 On the track, a national masters level pursuit rider had this to say: “Tried the new position out today on the track & took 1.5 secs off my PB…my coach said its the best he’s seen me ride”

 The key with all the changes we make is that they have to be sustainable for the duration of the target event, be that 4km on the track or 180km of an Ironman.